PrasenKakade21/Link-Bookmark-Manager/README.md

 ## Documentation

-To use this Application simple download the LinkManager.exe file in [.\dist](https://github.com/PrasenKakade21/Link-Bookmark-Manager/tree/master/dist)
+To use this Application simple download the Main.exe file in [.\dist](https://github.com/PrasenKakade21/Link-Bookmark-Manager/tree/master/dist)

 Application Data Stored in C:\ProgramData\LinkManager\LinkManager.json